iortcw/iortcw/rend2-readme.md

                                          FCBI without second derivatives)
                                      2 - Okay but slow (normal FCBI)

-*  `r_genNormalMaps*                - Naively generate normal maps for all
+*  `r_genNormalMaps`                - Naively generate normal maps for all
                                    textures.
                                      0 - Don't. (default)
                                      1 - Do.

 Cvars for the sunlight and cascaded shadow maps:

-*  `r_forceSun`                     - Force sunlight and shadows, using sun position from sky material.
+*  `r_forceSun`                     - Cheat.
+Force sunlight and shadows, using sun position from sky material.
                                      0 - Don't. (default)
                                      1 - Do.
                                      2 - Sunrise, sunset.